moebrowne/mountainofcode.co.uk/Run-Raspberry-Pi-Off-Super-Caps.md

 <!-- more -->

 Before I go any further I wanted to say this isn't an original idea.
 Credit for that goes to Paul Granjon, see his [blog post](http://www.zprod.org/zwp/making/supercapacitor-raspberry-pi/).
-But I wanted to give it a go myself and Paul used a voltage regulator rather which can be quite energy wasteful.
+But I wanted to give it a go myself and Paul used a voltage regulator which can be quite energy wasteful.

 ## The Capacitors